axibase/atsd/administration/metric-persistence-filter.md

 ### Functions

-The following built-in functions can be used in the filter expression:
+The following functions can be used in the filter expression:

 * [`collection`](#collection)
 * [`list`](#list)